meshcloud/meshcloud-docs/docs/meshstack.how-to.create-project.md

     ![Add Users and Groups](./assets/project-creation/add-yourself.png "Add Users and Groups")
  9. At last, a 'Review & Create' page will be shown.
 You can verify here whether your about-to-be-created project is looking as you want it to be.
 If everything looks good, hit 'Create Project' and your project will be created!
 10. You will land on the project control plane of your new project.
-It will take a while to replicate the tenant(s) of your project.
+It might take a while to replicate the tenant(s) of your project.
 You can check the replication status of your tenant(s) in the project control plane.
     ![Check Replication Status](./assets/project-creation/replication-status.png "Check Replication Status")